datajoint/element-interface/docs/src/concepts.md

 insert for day-to-day operations, it helps to have a more complete dataset when learning how to use various Elements.

-`str_to_bool` converts a set of strings to boolean True or False.
-This is implemented as the equivalent item in Python's `distutils` will be removed in future versions.
+`utils.str_to_bool` converts a set of strings to boolean True or False.
+This is implemented as the equivalent item in Python's `distutils` which will be removed in future versions.

 ### Suite2p